Forecasting high-dimensional functional time series with dual-factor structures: Empirical studies

 \subsection{Life annuity Pricing}

-Life annuities have been one of the typical longevity insurance products for people to finance their retirements.
-Rapid improvements in mortality have exposed life insurers with longevity risk \citep{ngai2011longevity}.
+Life annuities are one of the typical longevity insurance products for retirees, helping them finance their retirements.
+Rapid improvements in mortality have exposed life insurers to longevity risk \citep{ngai2011longevity}.
 Accurate mortality forecasts could enable life insurers to manage longevity risk effectively without holding excessive levels of capital.
-To illustrate the impact of the forecasting improvements, we use the mortality forecasts to price the life annuities, i.e., the amount of money an individual pays for life insurer in return for annual payments after retirement until death.
-We compare the present values of the life annuities based on mortality forecasts from different methods.
-The present values of the life annuities represent how much capital that the life insurer should reserve.
+To illustrate the impact of these forecasting improvements, we use the mortality forecasts to price life annuities, that is, the amount of money an individual pays to a life insurer in return for annual payments after retirement until death.
+We compare the present values of the life annuities, that is, the amount of capital the life insurer should reserve, based on mortality forecasts from different methods.

-In the life annuity comparison, we calculate the present value of the life annuity with \$1 annual payments.
-More specifically, the price of a life annuity for an individual aged $x$ at year $t$ is the present value of the annual payments of \$1 that the individual receives after retirement until death or a pre-agreed age (which one occurs first).
-The retirement age is set to be $65$, and the pre-agreed age that the annuity terminates is assumed to be $90$ \citep{he2021data}.
-Then the price of the annuity can be calculated as:
+In comparing the value of a life annuity, we calculate the present value (PV) of the life annuity with \$1 annual payments.
+More specifically, the price of a life annuity for an individual aged $x$ at year $t$ is the PV of the annual payments of \$1 that the individual receives after retirement until death or a pre-agreed age (whichever occurs first).
+The retirement age is set to be $65$, and the pre-agreed age at which the annuity terminates is assumed to be $90$ \citep{he2021data}.
+Then the price of the annuity can be calculated as follows:

-where $PV_{x, t}$ is the present value of the life annuity for an individual aged $x$ at year $t$, $_np_{x,t}$ is the survival probability for an individual aged $x$ at year $t$ to survive after $n$ years, and $i$ is the interest rate used for discounting.
-For an individual older than $ 65$-year-old, they receive payment for each year of survival, and for an individual younger than $ 65$-year-old, the annuity is deferred with the first payment paid out at the year that they survive their $66^{\text{th}}$ birthday.
+where $\text{PV}_{x, t}$ is the PV of the life annuity for an individual aged $x$ at year $t$, $_np_{x,t}$ is the survival probability for an individual aged $x$ at year $t$ to survive after $n$ years, and $i$ is the interest rate used for discounting.
+An individual older than $ 65$-year-old receives payment for each year of survival, and for an individual younger than $ 65$-year-old, the annuity is deferred with the first payment paid out at the year that they survive their $66^{\text{th}}$ birthday.